Join the FAAAA

 - Camaraderie.
 Those who served in the Fleet Air Arm are part of a very special group of people who have shared memories and experiences in one of the truly unique organisations in the world.
 That camaraderie goes well beyond separation from the Service, and the FAAAA is perhaps the best way to preserve and be a part of it.

 - Progress.
-Last year we commissioned a new membership management system and introduced a range of common processes across the seven Divisions to bring the Association towards a truly National status.
-That work continues in 2017.
+In 2016/17 we commissioned a new membership management system and introduced a range of common processes across the seven Divisions to bring the Association towards a truly National status.
+That work is ongoing.

 - Preservation.
 Perhaps one of the most important objectives in the FAAA’s Constitution is to help preserve our history.
-In the past twelve months we have:
+In recent months we have:

 - Developed a comprehensive listing of all Cat 4 and 5 RAN incidents/accidents, available to members only on line.